Sri Lankaramaya Buddhist Temple: Bodhi tree

-A Bodhi tree (Ficus religiosa), can be seen in the compound of the temple, with four Buddha images placed on each direction.
+A Bodhi tree (Ficus religiosa), a direct descendant of Indian Bodh Gaya Bodhi tree through Sri Lankan Jaya Sri Maha Bodhi lineage, can be seen in the compound of the temple, with four Buddha images placed on each direction.

 Activities and management

 The monks conduct regular Dhamma events including sutta discussions, meditation practices, chanting, pujas and blessings for devotees all year round.
 This temple is also a center for Sri Lankans to celebrate their cultural activities such as New Year in April.
 Other than that Buddhist festivals are celebrated in each year including Vesak Festival.